Tong Keat has an M.A. in Violin Performance from MTSU, TN. He is the founder of Just Violin—a free resources site for violinists.

 The harp has seven pedals that are used to change the notes chromatically so that it can play in any key.
 The guitar, banjo, and mandolin are also plucked string instruments, but they are rarely seen in an orchestra.

 The four main woodwind instruments found in an orchestra include the flute, clarinet, oboe, and bassoon.
-Some orchestra music, especially music from the Romantic and 20th-century periods tend to have a more elaborated woodwind section that uses instruments such as piccolo, alto flute, cor anglais, bass clarinet, double bassoon, and saxophone.
+Some orchestra music, especially music from the Romantic and 20th-century periods, tend to have a more elaborate woodwind section that uses instruments such as piccolo, alto flute, cor anglais, bass clarinet, double bassoon, and saxophone.

 © 2017 Goh Tong Keat